wan19990901/CoT_rerailer/Readme.md

 ## Data
 All data is organized under the `data` folder, with subfolders for each category of data:
-- `GSM8K` and `MATHQA` datasets are located in the `Selfcheck` subfolder, as they were obtained from the SelfCheck repo (https://github.com/NingMiao/SelfCheck/tree/master/data).
+- Everydataset is located under the name (e.g.`TruthfulQA` are located in the `TruthfulQA` subfolder)
 - `MMLU` dataset is obtained from the Hugging Face dataset: https://huggingface.co/datasets/lukaemon/mmlu
 - `BigBench` dataset is obtained from the Hugging Face dataset: https://huggingface.co/datasets/maveriq/bigbenchhard